On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Structure of the projectivity group

 \item Each element $u \in G$ which is a horocyclic automorphism of $T$ belongs to some root group.

 \item The quotient $G/G^+$ is virtually abelian. \end{enumerate}

 \end{proposition}

 \begin{proof} By Theorems~\ref{thm:LocallyLinear} and~\ref{thm:BuMo}, we know that $G^+$, defined as in Theorem~\ref{thm:BuMo}, is isomorphic to $H(k)/Z$, where $k$ is a local field, $H$ is an absolutely simple, simply connected algebraic $k$-group of $k$-rank~$>0$.
-Since $G^+$ acts properly and cocompactly on a thick locally finite tree, its $k$-rank must be~$1$.
+Since $G^+$ acts properly and cocompactly on a thick locally finite tree, its $k$-rank must be~$1$ (see for example \cite[Corollary~4]{Tits_LieKolchin}).
 This proves (i).

-It is well known, and easy to see using maximal compact subgroups, that $G^+$ has, up to isomorphism, a unique proper cocompact action on a thick locally finite tree (see e.g. Lemma~2.6(viii) from \cite{CaDM1} for a proof).
+It is well known, and easy to see using maximal compact subgroups, that $G^+$ has, up to isomorphism, a unique continuous proper cocompact action by automorphisms on a thick locally finite tree (see e.g. Lemma~2.6(viii) from \cite{CaDM1} for a proof).
 Thus $T$ is isomorphic to the Bruhat--Tits tree of $G^+$.
 It follows that $(G^+, \partial T)$ is a Moufang set, whose root groups are the unipotent radicals of proper $k$-parabolic subgroups of $G^+$.
-By \cite[Lemma~2.4]{Prasad}, those unipotent radicals also coincide with the contraction groups of hyperbolic elements of $G^+$, where the \textbf{contraction group} of an element $h$ is defined as

 Since $G^+$ is normal in $G$, it follows that the root groups are permuted by conjugation under $G$.
 Therefore, the permutation group $(G, \partial T)$ is also a Moufang set.
 This proves (ii).